cmbarbour-edu/Fall25-Group10/doc/Nat20 Network SRS.md

 ### 3.1 Functional Requirements
 * FR0: The system shall allow users to create an account as either a player or a DM.
 * FR1: The system shall allow users to modify their profiles on their own at any time.
-* FR2: The system shall allow DMs to create campaigns that are open to the public or available by invite only.
+* FR2: The system shall allow DMs to create campaigns that are open to the public
   * Each campaign will have additional information such as what edition is being used and a short description of its contents.
 * FR3: The system shall allow DMs to view user-specific data associated with their previous play experiences.
 * FR4: The system shall allow DMs to respond to reviews from their previous players regarding the behaviour and performance of the DM.
-* FR5: The system shall allow SysAdmins to promote or demote users between roles (Player ↔ DM).
-* FR6: The system shall allow SysAdmins to deactivate or delete user accounts.
+* FR5: The system shall allow SysAdmins to deactivate or delete user accounts.
-* FR7: The system shall allow SysAdmins to reset passwords and assist with account recovery.
+* FR6: The system shall allow SysAdmins to reset passwords and assist with account recovery.
-* FR8: The system shall allow SysAdmins to review and remove inappropriate or inactive campaigns.
+* FR7: The system shall allow SysAdmins to review and remove inappropriate or inactive campaigns.
-* FR9: The system shall allow SysAdmins to moderate reported reviews and remove offensive or fraudulent content.
+* FR8: The system shall allow SysAdmins to moderate reported reviews and remove offensive or fraudulent content.
-* FR10: The system shall allow players to create characters for campaigns that they join.
-* FR11: The system shall allow players to give feedback and give reviews for campaigns that they join.
+* FR9: The system shall allow players to give feedback and give reviews for campaigns that they join.

 #### 3.1.1 User interfaces